Züs Security

 Own and control your data with unmatched security and privacy

-Prevent Hacks and Breaches at Server with Data Fragmentation and Split-Keys.
+Prevent Hacks and Breaches at Server with Data Distribution and Split-Keys.
 Prevent Ransomware at Client with Split-Keys.

-Prevent Hacks and Breaches at Server with Data Fragmentation and Split-Keys.
+Prevent Hacks and Breaches at Server with Data Distribution and Split-Keys.
 Prevent Ransomware at Client with Split-Keys.

 Recently discovered pitfalls of Encryption Encryption ≠ Security 1, 2